TrebledJ/trebledj.github.io/content/posts/projects/2019-05-01-e-payment-desktop-application.md

 To give a bit more background, our school cafeteria has five to six different local vendors.
 The school would rent a stall out to tenants who would sell snacks and lunch during the appropriate hours.
 At the time, the only transaction method is cash.

-Also some background about the card: it's a [radio frequency ID (RFID)][rfid] card.
-I won't go into the technical details of it, but basically you scan the card on a dedicated reader, and it can read an unique ID.
+Also, some background about the card: it's a [radio frequency ID (RFID)][rfid] card.
+I won't go into the technical details of it, but basically you scan the card on a dedicated reader, and it can read a unique ID.

 ![Exhibit A: an RFID](/img/posts/projects/studentcard/rfid.jpg){.w-60}
 {.center}